 Quotes from Students:

-To begin with, I was very nervous to enter a new environment, especially a male dominated one, but I settled in so quickly with the boys being so welcoming and friendly.
+To begin with, I was very nervous to enter a new environment, but I settled in so quickly with the boys being so welcoming and friendly.
 It’s been challenging at times, but overall a great experience.

 I have been at this school since Year 7, and thanks to the support offered by staff at the school, although I have found studying A levels challenging, I have risen to the challenge and am enjoying my studies.
 I have also made the most of getting involved with numerous extra-curricular activities as I know this will make my UCAS application stand out.